hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 		heat stack-list

 2. Delete the stack with the failed Nova node.

 		heat stack-delete <ID of failed node>

 3. Change the node(s) to false for the maintenance option, using the following command:

-		ironic node-update <id> replace maintenance=False
+		`ironic node-update <id> replace maintenance=False`

-4. Remove the "Failed" node in maintenance mode using the following command :
+4. Remove the failed node in maintenance mode using the following command:

 		nova node-delete <ID of error node>

 	You can re-use the node, if needed.

 ##Logging  {#logging}